Please read through our Parent Handbook. It is filled with valuable information and resources.

 Q: Are there scholarships available?

 A: We do offer scholarships.
-Our Passport fund is a need-based scholarship, based on a sliding scale, and available for students who wish to attend Concordia Language Villages.
-There are additional language specific scholarships available.
-Some of these scholarships are offered through third-partners such as the Sons of Norway and the Salolampi Foundation.
-For more information about our youth scholarships, visit our scholarships FAQ (pg. eight Parent Handbook)
+Our Passport Fund is a need-based scholarship, based on a sliding scale, and available for students who wish to attend Concordia Language Villages.
+There are additional language-specific scholarships available.
+Some of these scholarships are offered through third parties, such as the Sons of Norway and the Salolampi Foundation.
+For more information about our youth scholarships, visit our scholarships FAQ.

 Q: What will my child do while they are there?

 A: Each Language Village has a unique and culturally influenced daily schedule.
 Your child’s day will be packed with fun activities, learning and excitement!
 Activities are conducted in the target language and are culturally based.
 Crafts, playing soccer, dancing, cooking and swimming in the lake are just a few activities that can be found in each village.
 To look at a typical day, click here.